Mahmud-Rimel/Fake-News-Detection/README.md

 ### **Stopwords**

-Stopwords are words which has little value in a text/very common in a text.
+Stopwords are words which has little value in a text/very common in a text.For example, in English language stopwords are 'I, am, is, are, he, she, my, to , for, was' etc.

 ### **Stemming**

-Stemming is a technique to reduce the abundant of a word.
-Stemming removes the suffixes of words and return a base form of the word
+Stemming is a technique to reduce the abundant of a words from text.
+Stemming removes the suffixes of words and return a base form of the word.
+For example :plays, playing, played -- > play